MBarralDevs/MBarralDevs/README.md

 I’m passionate about working with cutting-edge technologies, especially **blockchain** and **DeFi**.
 Investing my time in something that could reshape the world keeps me highly motivated and gives meaning to my work.

 My next goal?
-🌍 **Find a remote smart contract/blockchain engineering role with flexible hours**—so I can keep growing as a developer and enjoy my other passion: surfing! 🏄‍♂️
+🌍 **Find a remote smart contract/blockchain engineering role with flexible hours**—I learned that flexibility is a key for my productivity and inner growth.
+Balancing work and hobbies are for me the best way to stay motivated and passionate about what I do.

 ---